Mitch Hannahs: Coaching and administrative career

 In August 2017 Hannahs signed a contract extension through the 2020 season.
 On July 19, 2019, following a successful season and his 2nd NCAA Tourney berth; Hannahs inked a 2-year contract extension that will take him through the 2022 season.
-A contract clause, enables a contract extension if he leads the Sycamores to a NCAA Tournament berth.
-On May 31, 2021, the Sycamores were selected for their 11th NCAA Tournament.
+A contract clause, enables a contract extension if he leads the Sycamores to an NCAA tournament berth.
+On May 31, 2021, the Sycamores were selected for their 11th NCAA tournament.

+On June 8, 2024, Mitch Hannahs accepted the Head Coaching Job at South Florida.

 Head coaching record

-Hannahs's yearly NCAA Division I Head Coach records.
+Hannahs' NCAA Division I Head Coach record.